fggo/python/README.md

 for magician in magicians:
     print(magician.title() + ", that was a great trick!")
     print("I can't wait to see your next trick, " + magician.title() + ".\n")
-print("Thank you, everyone.
-That was a great magic show!")
 ```

 Avoiding Indentation Errors